bennettpeter/MythTV-LeanCapture/README.md

     - Schedule Order: Set to sequence order for using vs other capture cards.
 Set to 0 to prevent recordings on this device.
     - Live TV Order:  Set to sequence order for using vs other capture cards.
 Set to 0 to prevent Live TV on this device.

+#### Frontend Setup

+In mythfrontend, set up the following.
+Note this is a global setting, you do not need to set it up in each front end.
+This will attempt to prevent losing some 40 seconds when one show follows another on a different channel, by allocating a different tuner.
+This is only useful if you have two or more capture devices.
+If it is not possible to avoid back to back recordings it will do them anyway and you may lose 40 seconds from the beginning of the second recording.

+mythfrontend -> Setup -> Video -> Recording Priorities -> Set Recording Priorities -> Scheduler Options -> Avoid Back to Back Recordings -> Different Channels

+The following setting will reduce the chances of losing the first seconds of a show due to the time taken to tune:

+mythfrontend -> Setup -> Video -> General -> General (Advanced) : Set time to record before start of show to 60.

+The following setting available on V32 will prevent MythTV from marking a recording as failed if the first 60 seconds are missing due to tuning delay

+mythfrontend -> Setup -> Video -> General -> General (Advanced) : Set maximum start gap to 60 and minimum recording quality to 95.

 ## Operation

 If you have a cable card or other capture device, you can leave that in place while you test the new device or devices, or use it in conjunction with the LeanCapture device.
 To prevent recordings from using the new devices set the Schedule Order and Live TV order to 0.